alcajuice/union_shop/prompts.md

 About → navigates to Print Shack About page Personalisation → navigates to Personalisation product page The personalisation details (selected option and text inputs) are stored in the cart with the product.
 Hot reload to see the new dropdown menu!

+**PROMPT 29**

+Next tothe print shack dropdown menu, add a button called SALE! this should bring us to the SALE collections page:

+Title:Sale
+Subtext:Don’t miss out!
+Get yours before they’re all gone! \n All prices shown are inclusive of the discount

+All products should be the existing products which have a discounted (strikethrough) price.
+Format the saame as other collection pages

+Perfect!
+Created the SALE collections page with:

+Title: "Sale"
+Subtext: "Don't miss out!
+Get yours before they're all gone!
+All prices shown are inclusive of the discount" All products with discounted prices (strikethrough original price + red sale price):
+Limited Edition Essential Zip Hoodie (£20.00 → £14.99)
+Essential T-Shirt (£10.00 → £6.99)
+Pride Flag Pin (£1.00 → £0.50)
+Crested Tie (£15.00 → £10.99)
+Sort by dropdown (no filter needed since all products are on sale) Same format as other collection pages
+Added a red "SALE!" button next to The Print Shack dropdown menu in the header that navigates to the sale page.
+The button stands out with red background and white bold text.
+Hot reload to see the changes!